CCurl/STABLE/essay.md

 ```⇐ STABLE-INDEX	⇒ tutorial   ⇒ glossar   essay   ⇒ cook book
 STABLE - ESSAY
 an extreme small an fast FORTH-VM
 Stable is a very different language.
-It meight be closer to FORTH but has very unique attributes not found there.
-STABLE looks a bit alien to more traditional developer but one hour should be enought to get used to it (see the ⇒ tutorial).
+It might be closer to FORTH but has very unique attributes not found there.
+STABLE looks a bit alien to more traditional developer but one hour should be enough to get used to it (see the ⇒ tutorial).
 Did you ever had the wish to change the compiler or syntax of your system.
 Had you ever had the wish to be independent of your compiler distributor.
 Had you ever had the wish to have only one file where you can do everything from editing to compile and distribute.
-Even at your customers computer.
+Even at your customer's computer.
 Without downloading gigs of Software.

 Now think of this.
-If you could have a System, capable of say, 50 primary functions, where you can build almos anything you want.
+If you could have a System, capable of say, 50 primary functions, where you can build almost anything you want.
 Isn't it easy to write those 50 functions by hand.
-For only one person ?
-You can play any rule you want, you simply can introduce profiling, code coverage, debugging (watchpoints, breakpoints,..).
-But at a first step you can use our predefined free available tool, written in plain C. So, not the tool is valuable, it's the Idea behind of STABLE.
+For only one person?
+You can play any rule you want, you simply can introduce
+profiling, code coverage, debugging (watchpoints, breakpoints,..).
+But at a first step you can use our predefined free available
+tool, written in plain C.
+So, not the tool is valuable, it's the Idea behind of STABLE.

 But, and this seems to be very valuable: one can proof the correctness of a system so small, easily.
 There are no hidden rules like the priority order of executed statements, sequence points, undefined behavior and so on.
 There are no such things like compiler errors or code generation errors (because we don't have a compiler).

 The other important feature is, that a system so small, easily fits into first level cache.
 So it is able to run in full speed of the CPU.
 Because STABLE is that small the STABLE runtime system can be written in assembly.

 And now think of the area of embedded devices.
 Where CPU power and memory is very limited.
 STABLE could be its own operating system, running on bare metal.
-In which programming language can you write a fibonacci programm within 13 Bytes) ?
+In which programming language can you write a fibonacci
+programm within 13 Bytes) ?

 usage: stable fib.txt 24
 1	1	2	3	5	8	13	21